gto76/my-linux-setup/conf-files/debian/README.md

 Check out [**Terminal Commands**](/conf-files/linux/bash)
 -----------------
-By installing *my-linux-setup* project you get a ton of additional terminal commands, most of which are a standard command with abbreviated name or a *1* added to the name.
+By installing *my-linux-setup* project you get a ton of additional terminal commands, most of which are a standard command with abbreviated name or number '*1*' added to the name.
 This commands most often call the standard command with some sensible set of options and send output to the pager if it doesn't fit the screen.